-Hike through mountain laurel over rolling hills in this Central Jersey park, enjoy views of the Navesink River and the Atlantic Ocean beyond, and check out military bunkers from WWII.
+Hike through mountain laurel over rolling hills, enjoy river and ocean views, and check out military bunkers from WWII.

-Trail surface: Moderate, packed dirt with roots, minor amount of rocks.
+8.9 miles.
+Packed dirt with roots, a minor amount of rocks.
 Decent amount of rolling hills but nothing real steep.
 The trails are multi-use and this is a popular mountain biking spot.

 - Longer: Route could be extended by hiking through Grand Tour and Laurel Valley trails again instead of returning via Cuestra Ridge

-Map: There were paper maps in the trail kiosk or you can print out the trail map from the Monmouth County site.
+Map: Paper maps in the trail kiosk or print out ahead.

 –OR– State Hwy 36 to Navesink Ave.
 Southbound turn right, northbound use jughandle for Locust/Navesink Ave.
 Cross Hwy and follow to park entrance on left.